jsmolka/blog/content/posts/progress-report-6/index.md

 2. Read SIO bit
 3. Repeat until a byte has been transferred

 Combining these two flows allows us to implement a functioning RTC.
-The documentation in GBATEK can be quite confusing in that regard because it first describes the NDS RTC and then the differences to GBA one.
-Once everything has been put into place, I was able to grow berries in the Pokémon Emerald.
+The documentation in GBATEK can be quite confusing in that regard because it first describes the NDS RTC and then the differences from the GBA one.
+Once everything had been put into place, I was able to grow berries in the Pokémon Emerald.

 {{<wrap>}}
   {{<image src="img/emerald-berry-1.png" caption="Saplings planted">}}